 But is it a short-lived craze or will it keep on rolling??
 And is it worth the investment?
 Let’s look at the real benefits…

-With e-bikes being a lot heavier than conventional bikes, the effort required when you are pedalling and the increased difficulty manoeuvring it will ensure you still get a workout.
+With e-bikes being a lot heavier than conventional bikes, the effort required when you are pedaling and the increased difficulty maneuvering it will ensure you still get a workout.
 Electric bike users also demonstrate that they can achieve the same increase in heart rate from riding an e-bike as they do from a conventional bike – but they are covering a greater distance.

-Finally, without the head-down, maximum effort of pedalling a conventional bike, you can enjoy the scenery and get a mental boost too.
+Finally, without the head-down, the maximum effort of pedaling a conventional bike, you can enjoy the scenery and get a mental boost too.

 Increases bike commuting